Warning

 6.1 National ownership

-The Government of an affected state is also responsible for ensuring that mine action and the NMAA is linked to the relevant humanitarian systems and national development plans and national strategies in country.
+The government of an affected state is also responsible for ensuring that mine action and the NMAA are linked to the relevant humanitarian systems and national development plans and national strategies in the country.
 This should include the national implementation of the 2030 Agenda for Sustainable Development.
-National plans should also include strategies to establish a framework to manage and address residual risk from explosive ordnance contamination, which should include sustainable national capacity.
+National plans should also include strategies to establish a framework to manage and address residual risk from EO contamination, which should include sustainable national capacity.

 In some circumstances, including in political or territorial disputes, regional or de facto authorities may also assume some or all of the functions of a NMAA in some areas.
-In other situations and for certain limited periods it may be necessary and appropriate for the United Nations, or some other recognised international body, to assume some or all of the responsibilities, and to fulfil some or all the functions, of a NMAA (see clauses 7 and 10).
-In such cases, reference to a 'NMAA' throughout IMAS shall be understood as applying to the United Nations or other recognised international body.
+In other situations, and for certain limited periods it may be necessary and appropriate for the United Nations, or some other recognized international body, to assume some or all of the responsibilities, and to fulfil some or all the functions, of a NMAA (see clauses 7 and 10).
+In such cases, reference to a 'NMAA' throughout IMAS shall be understood as applying to the United Nations or other recognized international body.

 6.2 Humanitarian principles

-In its response to explosive ordnance, mine action is first and foremost a humanitarian concern.
-Framing of the standards and their application as part of any humanitarian response shall reflect the fundamental humanitarian principles of humanity, impartiality, neutrality and independence.
+In its response to EO, mine action is first and foremost a humanitarian concern.
+The framing of the standards and their application as part of any humanitarian response shall reflect the fundamental humanitarian principles of humanity, impartiality, neutrality and independence.

 6.3 Capacity development

-At the national level an indigenous capacity is characterised by a state's ability and willingness to develop and articulate mine action policy and direction.
-It is also about a state's ability to plan, coordinate, manage and sustain a mine action programme that is accountable, cost-effective and able to address the humanitarian and socio-economic implications of explosive ordnance contamination, and to provide appropriate (i.e. enabling or authorising) legislation.
-Such a capacity includes the willingness to promote the formation of a NMAA and other operational organisations, be they military or civilian elements, commercial companies or NGOs.
+At the national level an indigenous capacity is characterized by a state's ability and willingness to develop and articulate mine action policy and direction.
+It is also about a state's ability to plan, coordinate, manage and sustain a mine action programme that is accountable, cost-effective and able to address the humanitarian and socio-economic implications of EO contamination, and to provide appropriate (i.e. enabling or authorizing) legislation.
+Such a capacity includes the willingness to promote the formation of a NMAA and other operational organizations, be they military or civilian elements, commercial companies or NGOs.
 It also includes the ability to develop, maintain and apply appropriate national standards for mine action.

 6.4 Other international standards

-IMAS are written to be consistent with other international standards, and to comply with international regulations, conventions and treaties.
-Precedent and norms already exist at international level, mainly through the International Labour Organisation (ILO) for safety in the workplace; the International Organisation for Standardisation (ISO) provides guidance on risk management (ISO Guide 51) and the application of quality systems (ISO 9001:2000); and numerous international standards, protocols and norms which prescribe rules for the handling, exchange and display of electronic data that has application to the management of mine action information.
+IMAS are written to be consistent with other international standards and to comply with international regulations, conventions and treaties.
+Precedents norms already exist at the international level, mainly through the International Labour Organization (ILO) for safety in the workplace; the International Organization for Standardization (ISO) provides guidance on risk management (ISO Guide 51) and the application of quality systems (ISO 9001:2000); and numerous international standards, protocols and norms which prescribe rules for the handling, exchange and display of electronic data that has application to the management of mine action information.
 IMAS are also consistent with UN and other international gender and diversity guidelines and ensure the different needs of the women, men, boys and girls in affected communities.
 IMAS have also been reviewed and amended, where appropriate, to allow for compliance during mine action activities and operations with the 2011 International Ammunition Technical Guidelines (IATG).

 6.5 International treaties